ozturkberkay/Zemberek-Python-Examples/README.md

 # Zemberek Python Examples
 > Zemberek Turkish NLP examples written in Python using the JPype package.

+:exclamation: **Requires Zemberek 0.16!
+0.17 update with new features and fixes are coming soon!**

  Zemberek is a Java-based, natural language processing (NLP) tool, created for the Turkish language.
 This repository contains a bunch of Python implementations of the [official Zemberek examples](https://github.com/ahmetaa/zemberek-nlp/tree/master/examples/src/main/java/zemberek/examples) for learning purposes.

 ## Installation